How do I make a police report?

 Please click here to purchase your accident report.

 How do I pay a parking ticket online?

 You can pay your parking ticket directly through our vendor - Parking Ticket Payment LLC.
 There is a charge of $3.50 per ticket paid which is paid directly to the vendor.
 Please note this site is for paying tickets only and not responsible for handling ticket inquiries or disputes.
-If you are inquiring or disputing a ticket you must contact the City of Big Rapids Police Division at (231)527-0005.
+If you are inquiring or disputing a ticket you must contact the City of Big Rapids Department of Pubic Safety at (231)527-0005.